zwimer/Pi-File-Server/TODO/To_Change.md

 ### Aesthetics

 - Clarify comments
+- Restrict what can be put in me()
 - Document more about userList != file but is stored in file
 - Document more restrictions on file names
 	- Can't be empty